 ‘Clients do want to talk about their children, whether they are in their lives or not.
 They do want to talk about the kind of parent they want to be and be supported in that.’ – Suzie Hudson, Clinical Director, Network of Alcohol and Other Drug Agencies

-The PERCS conversation guides have been designed by Emerging Minds to support practitioners to have child-focused conversations with parents affected by family and domestic violence (FDV) – either as perpetrators or victims – and/or substance use.
+The PERCS conversation guides have been designed by Emerging Minds to support practitioners to have child-focused conversations with parents affected by FDV – either as perpetrators or victims – and/or substance use.
 The name incorporates five domains of a child’s life:

 - Support networks.

-The guides have been adapted from Let’s talk about children (Let’s Talk): a brief, evidence-based method that supports professionals in work with parents who experience mental illness about parenting and their child’s needs.
+The guides have been adapted from Let’s talk about children (Let’s Talk): a brief, evidence-based method that supports professionals in their work with parents who experience mental illness, focusing on parenting and their child’s needs.

 The PERCS-FDV and PERCS-AOD conversation guides were launched as part of the 2019 e-learning courses, Family and domestic violence and child-aware practice and Parental substance use and child-aware practice.

-Australian studies show children’s mental health conditions are increasing, while a lack of accessibility to supports is leading to poorer social and economic outcomes for these children (Segal, Guy, & Furber, 2017; Lawrence et al., 2015).
+Australian studies show children’s mental health conditions are increasing, while a lack of access to supports is leading to poorer social and economic outcomes for these children (Lawrence et al., 2015; Segal, Guy, & Furber, 2017).

-Children who live in a climate of fear, coercion, intimidation or threats, or with one or both parents who are using substances regularly or harmfully, are more likely to experience negative outcomes in social and emotional development and disruption to their relationships, education, routines, consistency and safety (Mohammad, Shapiro, Wainwright, & Carter, 2015; Roberts, Campbell, Ferguson, & Crusto, 2013; Roche et al., 2014).
+Children who live in a climate of fear, coercion, intimidation or threats, or with one or both parents who are using substances regularly or harmfully, are more likely to experience negative outcomes in social and emotional development and disruption to their relationships, education, routines, consistency and safety (Roberts, Campbell, Ferguson, & Crusto, 2013; Roche et al., 2014; Mohammad, Shapiro, Wainwright, & Carter, 2015;).
 They are also more likely to experience verbal abuse, inappropriate behaviour, and unsupervised or unsafe situations (Laslett et al., 2015).

 These circumstances can have marked effects on children’s mental health, resulting in behavioural, emotional or cognitive problems (Moore, Noble-Carr, & McArthur, 2010).
 Negative outcomes are more likely to occur if service systems are unable to identify children’s risk early, and do not proactively seek to negate the effects of FDV and parental substance use on children.
 The ability of all services to identify and respond to circumstances that put children at risk has been at the forefront of contemporary child protection policy development in Australia (Council of Australian Governments [COAG], 2009a, 2009b).

 Recent research and adult and family service data has confirmed what many practitioners have long understood: parents (particularly disadvantaged mothers) who attend services often experience co-existing issues including substance use, child protection involvement, mental health difficulties, poverty, family and domestic violence, and a history of trauma (Bromfield, Lamont, Parker, & Horsfall, 2010; Heward-Belle, 2017).
-Many of these parents have had their first children at a young age, without the social structures or relationships with their own parents to support nurturing relationships with their children (Early Intervention Research Directorate, 2019).
+Many of these parents have had their first child at a young age, without the social structures or parental relationships to support nurturing relationships with their own children (Early Intervention Research Directorate, 2019).

 Practitioners who are attuned to presentations of FDV and the ways in which parental substance use can intersect with other socio-economic disadvantages, are well-placed to provide critical prevention and early intervention support for children’s safety and mental health (McIntosh, Wells, & Lee, 2016; Wells, Lee, Li, Tan, & McIntosh, 2018).
 The PERCS conversation guides help practitioners to consistently ask questions about the important domains of a child’s life, where they know or suspect the child is living with a parent who is perpetrating or experiencing FDV or using substances at harmful levels.

 The PERCS pilot evaluation included interviews with 19 practitioners both before and after their use of the conversation guides.
-The pilot aimed to understand the contribution the guides made on practitioners’ work with parents; in particular, their ability to consistently ask about the effects of FDV or parental substance use on the child.
-Practitioners were asked a series of questions about their understanding of FDV or parental substance use, their practice in engaging fathers who were perpetrating violence and mothers who were experiencing violence or parents who were using substances at risky levels, and their strategies for asking child-focused questions.
+The pilot aimed to understand the contribution the guides made to practitioners’ work with parents; in particular, their ability to consistently ask about the effects of FDV or parental substance use on the child.
+Practitioners were asked a series of questions about their understanding of FDV or parental substance use; their practice in engaging fathers who were perpetrating violence, mothers who were experiencing violence or parents who were using substances at risky levels; and their strategies for asking child-focused questions.

 In 2018, Emerging Minds conducted an intensive needs assessment in adult-focused services, analysing their ability to provide an early intervention and prevention focus for children’s mental health.
 Practitioners’ responses indicated they were challenged by time restraints, confidence, and a lack of clear guidelines for regularly incorporating child-focused questions into their work with adults.